joeweiss/birdnetlib/README.md

   'start_time': 12.0}]
 ```

+The `Recording` class takes a file path as an argument.
+You can also use `RecordingFileObject` to analyze an in-memory object, or `RecordingBuffer` for handling an array buffer.

 ### Using a custom classifier with BirdNET-Analyzer

 To use a [model trained with BirdNET-Analyzer](https://github.com/kahst/BirdNET-Analyzer#training), pass your labels and model path to the `Analyzer` class.